Teeth Grinding, Clenching & Bruxism

 In some cases, bruxism can be caused by Parkinson’s disease or Huntington’s disease.
 Antidepressants have also been known to cause bruxism, but this side effect is rare.
 If you are suffering from bruxism, it is most likely because of stress related to your daily life.

 Good question.
 In most cases, it is not a big deal.
 However, Dr. Twiss remind us that patients who have severe bruxism are at risk for any and all of the following complications:

 - Chronic headaches

 - Damage to crowns, implants, bridges, and dentures

 - Chronic pain in mouth, jaw, or head

 What to Do if You Have Bruxism

-Treating the symptoms of teeth grinding is important and Drs.
-Twiss and Baller will certainly help with that, but bruxism often requires more.
+Treating the symptoms of teeth grinding is important and Dr. Twiss will certainly help with that, but bruxism often requires more.
 The best option is to work on alleviating the stress of your daily life.
 Easier said than done, we know, but we at Twiss Dental are here to help you get through it.
 Exercise, meditation, and good hobbies often work wonders, but counseling is a great option as well.
-In addition, Drs.
-Twiss and Baller can set you up with a mouthguard that will help mitigate the effects of teeth grinding.
+In addition, Dr. Twiss can set you up with a mouthguard that will help mitigate the effects of teeth grinding.
 Not all bruxism guards are created equally — it is possible to exacerbate your condition with anything other than custom-fit, medical-grade products.